LucaLeonx/MAPF_pii_Project/docs/tutorial/metrics.md

 - Average Makespan
 - Average Sum of Costs
 - Number of successes: a test iteration is considered successful if it has been solved and there were no conflicts
-- Average running time
+- Average running time (in ms)
-- Average memory usage
+- Average memory usage (in kilobytes)